tidymass/tidymass/README.md

 ---

-If you use `tidymass` in you publications, please cite this publication:
+If you use `tidymass` in your publications, please cite this paper:

 TidyMass: An Object-oriented Reproducible Analysis Framework for LC-MS Data.